The invariants of the Weil representation of $\mathrm{SL}_2(\mathbb{Z})$: Introduction

 {\em Let $D$ be a discriminant form of even signature $s$, square class $x$ and level $p^l$ where $p$ is a prime.
 Then the invariants of the Weil representation on $\C[D]$ are generated by the invariants $\uparrow_H^D(i^{x,s}_p)$ where $H$ is an isotropic subgroup of $D$ such that $H^{\perp}/H$ is isomorphic to the discriminant form $D^{x,s}_p$.}

-The idea of the proof is to show that for each $\gamma \in D$, $\inv_D(e^{\gamma})$ is a linear combination of isotropic lifts of invariants for suitable isotropic subgroups unless $D$ is the fundamental discriminant form $D^{x,s}_p$.
-Then by induction $\inv_D(e^{\gamma})$ is a linear combination of compositions of isotropic lifts of invariants of the form $i^{x,s}_p$.
+The idea of the proof is to show that for each $\gamma \in D$, $\inv_D(e^{\gamma})$ is a linear combination of isotropic lifts of invariants for suitable isotropic subgroups unless $\inv_D(e^{\gamma})=0$ or $D$ is the fundamental discriminant form $D^{x,s}_p$.
+Then by induction on the order of $D$ the invariant $\inv_D(e^{\gamma})$ is a linear combination of compositions of isotropic lifts of invariants of the form $i^{x,s}_p$.
 The statement now follows from the transitivity of the isotropic lift.

-We remark that Skoruppa's result corresponds to the case that $D^{x,s}_p$ is trivial.
+Skoruppa's result corresponds to the case that $D^{x,s}_p$ is trivial.

 As an application of our main result we show (see Theorem \ref{Iggypop}):